3devo/3devoUpdate/src/3devoUpdate/README-binary.md

 path to `avrdude` as well as the `-C` option to use.

 Running avrdude
 ---------------
-The actual upload is done using the avrdude command.
+The actual hex file upload is done using the avrdude command.
 In a terminal, run a command like:

     avrdude -p atmega2560 -b 115200 -carduino -P/dev/ttyACM0 -D -Uflash:w:FeFirmware-v1.0.0.hex:i -v